zaid2658a-debug/Smart-Basket/README.md

 - 🔄 **Live cloud sync** via Firebase Realtime Database, updating only when the basket state actually changes
 - 🧠 **Stable detection logic** — a confirm/hold frame tracker filters out flicker and prevents duplicate counting
 - 📱 **Companion Flutter app** showing live basket contents and running total
-- 🔌 **Hardware-deployed** — running live on a Raspberry Pi 5 with a Pi Camera v2, built into a physical basket prototype
+- 🔌 **Hardware-deployed** — set up, wired, and deployed on a Raspberry Pi 5 with a calibrated Pi Camera v2 (tuned resolution and positioning for optimal detection), running live on a physical basket prototype

 ---